 When they're done, let them cool for a minute in the muffin tin, then move them to a parchment-lined baking sheet to cool completely.

-step 2: coat the shells in chocolate and crunch
+Step 2: Coat the shells in chocolate and crunch

 Melt your white chocolate (I used a double boiler, but microwave works fine).
 Using a pastry brush, coat each shell inside and out.